PeterVranken/comFramework/canInterface/sampleIntegrations/arduinoSampleIntegration/readMe.md

 another interface to the underlying shell and this interface is not compatible with our makefiles.

-Arduino 1.6 won't work out of the box; the Arduino people decided to no longer package the Arduino IDE with the GNU avr-gcc tools and the makefile will fail to locate these tools.
+Arduino 1.6 won't work out of the box; in this revision, the Arduino people decided not to package the Arduino IDE with the GNU avr-gcc tools and the makefile will fail to locate these tools.
 You will have to modify the makefile or use your system search path settings to overcome this.

-Caution, we've never tried this code with Arduino 1.6 so far!
+Caution, for this reason, we've never tried this code with Arduino 1.6 so far!

 ## Application design